What is sepsis?

 There is also some evidence that an episode of severe sepsis disrupts a person’s immune system, making him or her more vulnerable to future infections.
-Studies have shown that people who have experienced sepsis have an increased risk of dying, even several years after the episode3.
+Studies have shown that people who have experienced sepsis have an increased risk of dying, even several years after the episode3, 4.

 What is the economic cost of sepsis?

 Treatment for sepsis often involves a prolonged stay in the intensive care unit and complex therapies, which incur high costs.
 The Agency for Healthcare Research and Quality lists sepsis as the most expensive condition treated in U.S. hospitals, costing more than $20 billion in 20115.

 What research is being done on sepsis?